felixwiemuth/LinCal/README.md

 - `@t hh:mm`: Specify the time the notification for the next entry should be shown
 - `@st hh:mm`: Set the default notification time - works like `@t`, but is valid for all following entries where `@t` is not specified (before the first usage of `@st` the default notification time is 0:00).
 - `@descr`: Add a description to the next entry which will be used as the notification text

+**Media**

+In the future, you will be able to add media like photos to a calendar.
+For now the best way to include media is to upload it to some cloud storage, create a shared link and use this link for a LinCal entry.
+If the user has the app of the cloud service installed, they might be able to open the link directly with that app.

+**Sending and updating calendars**

 In general, before sending a calendar to someone, make sure that the dates are correct and the links work by loading it into LinCal (see next section).